 The Bank is an Illinois banking corporation headquartered in Chicago, Illinois, and, as discussed above, is our principal subsidiary.
 Founded in 1889, the Bank conducts its business through its U.S. operations and its various U.S. and non-U.S. branches and subsidiaries.
-At December 31, 2014, the Bank had consolidated assets of \$109.6 billion and equity capital of \$7.6 billion.
+At March 31, 2015, the Bank had consolidated assets of \$106.6 billion and equity capital of \$7.7 billion.

-It is expected that the Bank will continue in the foreseeable future to be the major source of our consolidated assets, revenues and net income.
+It is expected that the Bank will continue in the foreseeable future to be the major source of the Corporation's consolidated assets, revenues and net income.

-The Bank's capital ratios at December 31, 2014, are shown in the following table.
+The Bank's capital ratios at March 31, 2015, are shown in the following table.

-Table 5: The Northern Trust Company Capital Ratios
+Table 7: The Northern Trust Company Capital Ratios

-The Northern Trust Company As of December 31, 2014
+The North ern Trust Company

+of March 31, 2015

 Basel Standardized Basel Advanced

 Transitional Transitional

 Capital Ratios

-Common Equity Tier 1 11.8% 12.0%
+Common Equity Tier 1 10.0% 11.3%

+Tier 1 10.0% 11.3%

+Total Capital 11.8% 13.0%

-Tier 1 11.8% 12.0%
+Tier 1 Leverage 6.9% 6.9%

-Total 14.0% 13.8%

-Leverage (a) 6.9% N/A
+Supplementary Leverage (a) N/A 5.7%

-(a) Effective January 1, 2018, advanced approaches institutions, such as the Corporation, will be subject to a minimum supplementary leverage ratio of 3.0%, which will include certain off-balance sheet exposures in its calculation.
+(a) Effective January 1, 2018, advanced approaches institutions, such as the Bank, will be subject to a minimum supplementary leverage ratio of 3 percent, which will include certain off-balance-sheet exposures in its calculation.

-Northern Trust's subsidiary banks located outside the U.S. are also subject to regulatory capital requirements in the jurisdictions in which they operate.
-As of December 31, 2014, each of Northern Trust's subsidiaries, including the Bank, had capital ratios above their specified minimum requirements.
+The Corporation's subsidiary banks located outside the U.S. are also subject to regulatory capital requirements in the jurisdictions in which they operate.
+As of March 31, 2015, each of Northern Trust's subsidiaries, including the Bank, had capital ratios above their specified minimum requirements.

-➤ Refer to Note 30 to the consolidated financial statements included within Northern Trust's 2014 Annual Report and page 10 of Northern Trust's 2014 Annual Report for a description of restrictions on transactions between the Corporation and its subsidiaries.
+➤ Refer to Note 30 to the consolidated financial statements included within the Corporation's 2014 Annual Report and page 10 of the Corporation's 2014 Annual Report for a description of restrictions on transactions between the Corporation and its subsidiaries.